We at The System have seen different types of scar tissue, ranging from “knots” to deep keloid scars.

 TREATMENT – LASER – ROSEWOOD OIL – GRASTON / Gu Sha – CROSS-FRICTION – DEEP EFFLERLAGE, Soft Tissue Release (STR) or A.R.T.
 Micro-current, Mechanical Link / Matrix Re-Patterning.

-TREATMENT – POSITIONAL VECTORIAL TISSUE UNWINDING THAT TAKES INTO ACCOUNT EYE POSITION, JAW POSITION, THOUGHT PATTERN, BODY POSITION AND / OR STAGE OF BREATH (i.e. the three phases of inhalation & exhalation- beginning – middle -end – total of 6 possible stages).
-The amount of force that is directed towards the source, once all the tissue vectors are located and “stacked-up”, is incredibly minimal, no more than the weight of Canadian $2 coin! – Micro-current, Mechanical Link / Matrix Re-Patterning – Epsom salt bath in very warm water – dry sauna – dry brushing.
+TREATMENT – POSITIONAL VECTORIAL TISSUE UNWINDING THAT TAKES INTO ACCOUNT EYE POSITION, JAW POSITION, THOUGHT PATTERN, BODY POSITION AND / OR STAGE OF BREATH (i.e. the three phases of inhalation & exhalation- beginning – middle – end – total of 6 possible stages).
+The amount of force that is directed towards the source, once all the tissue vectors are located and “stacked-up”, is incredibly minimal, no more than the weight of a Canadian $2 coin! – Micro-current, Mechanical Link / Matrix Re-Patterning – Epsom salt bath in very warm water – dry sauna – dry brushing.